Ernest Sosa: Metaphysics (composition)

 Absolutism and Its "explosion"In "Existential Relativity," Sosa considers theories of composition.
 He calls ordinary theories of composition absolutism, which has objects as existing absolutely when compositional conditions are fulfilled in the object.
 Objects exist when certain stuff is arranged in a certain way.
-Absolutism leads to what Sosa coins an "explosion" of entities in that an indeterminate number overlap at a location and any change destroys and creates an indeterminate number of others.
+Absolutism leads to what Sosa calls an "explosion" of entities, in that an indeterminate number overlap at a location and any change destroys and creates an indeterminate number of others.

 Sosa provides an illustration to motivate this problem.
 A snowball is made of a piece of snow in a "round" (spherical) shape and follows certain persistence conditions.
-Sosa introduces the concept of a "snowdiscall."
+Sosa introduces the concept of a "snowdiscall".
 A snowdiscall is "constituted by a piece of snow as matter and as form any shape between round [spherical] and being disc-shaped."
 On this definition, a snowball is also a snowdiscall, but a snowdiscall is not necessarily a snowball.
 So there are two distinct objects that overlap.
 But just as there is a snowdiscall, there can be an indeterminate number of other objects: objects between round and 50% disc-shaped, objects between round and 30% disc-shaped, etc. These are distinct, existing objects and not just arbitrary descriptions.
-What seems to be arbitrary in absolutism is the idea that one object (the snowball) has more claim to existence than the others.
+What seems arbitrary in absolutism is that one object (the snowball) has more claim to existence than the others.